tsouk/ilandom/README.md

 - [ ] island implementation v2
 - [ ] a nurbs / plane geometry version
 - [ ] a mortphNormals non-buffer Geometry version

+If anything, thanks to Prof. Tomimatsu for loving this idea back n 2008, and also to Matt and Tom for the same interest.
+To the people writing awesome open source graph and 3D code and to my friends for actually showing interest whenever I am talking crazy.